 • Trust assets are generally recorded when they are received by the Trust and are available for the payment of claims and the operating expenses of the Trust.
-The trust has recorded a receivable for interest earned but not received as of December 31, 2018.
+The trust has recorded a receivable for interest earned but not received as of December 31, 2019 and 2018.

 - Certain assets of the Trust are restricted for the payment of certain claims and expenses related to such claims. - Future fixed liabilities under contractual obligations and other agreements entered into by the Trust are recorded as deductions from net claimants' equity in the same period that such contractual obligations or agreements are signed.
 Under GAAP, liabilities and contractual obligations are recorded over the period that is benefited by the underlying contract or agreement. - Payments for services to be received over an extended period in the future are expensed as paid because these amounts are no longer available for the payment of claims or operating expenses.
 Under GAAP, an asset would be recorded and amortized over the period in which the related benefits are received.
-The trust has accrued for expenses incurred but not paid as of December 31, 2018 - Payments for property and equipment are expensed as incurred.
+The Trust has accrued for expenses incurred but not paid as of December 31, 2019 and 2018. - Payments for property and equipment are expensed as incurred.
 Under GAAP, payments for property and equipment are capitalized and depreciated over the useful lives of the assets.
 To date, the Trust has incurred no expenses related to purchases of property and equipment. - Under GAAP, a provision for income taxes is recorded based upon income reported for financial statement purposes, and federal income taxes currently payable and changes in deferred taxes due to differences between financial reporting and tax bases of assets and liabilities.
 Under GAAP, deferred taxes including measuring the benefit from the future use of net operating losses generated.
-The Trust records income tax expense (or benefit) associated with amounts payable (or receivable) under current federal income taxes, and does not record a provision for (or benefit from) deferred taxes.
-Accordingly, there is no provision for (or benefit from) deferred taxes. - Under GAAP, for financial statement disclosure purposes all investments would be categorized based on the priority of inputs used to measure fair value.
+The Trust records income tax expense (or benefit) associated with amounts payable (or receivable) under current federal income taxes, and does not record a provision for (or benefit from) deferred taxes. - Under GAAP, for financial statement disclosure purposes all investments would be categorized based on the priority of inputs used to measure fair value.
 Under GAAP, inputs used in measuring fair value are categorized into three levels.
 Level 1 includes inputs that are based upon quoted prices for identical instruments traded in active markets.
 Level 2 includes inputs that are based upon quoted prices for similar instruments in active markets, quoted prices for identical or similar investments in markets that are not active, or models based on valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the investment.
 Level 3 includes inputs that are generally unobservable and typically reflect management's estimates of assumptions that market participants would use in pricing the asset or liability.
-The fair values are therefore determined using model-based techniques that include option pricing models, discounted cash flow models, and similar techniques.
-The accompanying special-purpose financial statements do not categorize investments into these levels.
+The fair values are therefore determined using model-based techniques.
+The accompanying special-purpose financial statements do not categorize investments into these levels. - The full amount of claims are expensed in the period in which the confirmed claims are settled.
+A settled claim is a claim that has been allowed by the Trust and accepted by the claimant, with an approved release.
+Under GAAP, a liability would be recorded for an estimate of the amount to be paid for claims that have been incurred but not yet reported, and for those claims that have been submitted but not yet approved for payment by the Trust.